 3

 Knead the dough.
-Add the butter a little bit at a time, then continue kneading until the dough cleans the sides of the bowl and looks smooth and elastic.
+Add the butter gradually while mixing, then continue kneading until the dough pulls away from the sides of the bowl and feels smooth, stretchy, and elastic.

 4

 Let the dough rest.
-This step is important as it allows the gluten to relax which will make it easier to roll it out in the next step!
+This step is important because it allows the gluten to relax, making it easier to roll out in the next step.

 5

 Make the cinnamon sugar filling.
-Make sure to use cool room temperature butter—butter that is melted or too warm tends to leak out of the rolls when they bake!
+Be sure to use cool, room-temperature butter.
+Butter that is melted or too warm tends to leak out of the rolls when they bake.

 6

 Roll out the cinnamon roll dough.
-You should need little to no flour, that’s the best part of this dough!
+You should need little to no flour; that’s the best part of my dough!

 7

 Spread the filling across the dough.
-Spread the cinnamon mixture evenly over the top, leaving a 1″ border at the top clean.
+Spread the cinnamon mixture evenly over the surface.

 8

 Cut out the rolls.
-From my experience in bakeries, using a pizza wheel to cut strips instead of cutting the log with floss gives you perfectly round rolls every single time!
+From my experience in bakeries, using a pizza wheel to cut strips instead of cutting the log with floss yields perfectly round rolls every single time.

 9

 Let the rolls rise until doubled in size.
-Place the cinnamon rolls into the prepared 9×13 baking pan, cover the top with plastic wrap, and let them rise in a warm place until doubled in size.
+Place the cinnamon rolls in the prepared 9×13 baking pan, cover the top with plastic wrap, and let them rise in a warm place until they have doubled in size.

 10